 Sinclair also was the catalyst in starting up a music therapy program at a local hospital in 2018.
 Much like the national program, “Musicians On Call,” he wanted to bring that same kind of experience to patients to help make their hospital stay a little bit easier.
 The program has since expanded over the past 4 years to include other local musicians and offer more opportunities to help those in need.

 His 2020 album release, entitled "Silicone & Wine," features some of his strongest writing to date and takes the listener on a journey of summer fun, with some different takes on love & relationships, and a few drinking songs thrown in as well.

-Performing 120-140 shows in and around the Midwest yearly, he is currently working on breaking into new markets and avenues with his music and his high energy live show.
-With songs ranging in styles from pop to alternative to crossover country, Sinclair continues to grow in his writing and conquer critics with his passionate songs of following your dreams and finding hope, no matter what obstacles may be along the way.
-Currently touring in support of his latest singles, "GIRLS" & "Roll My Joints" (both released Spring 2021); check out the TOUR tab to catch him at a venue near you.
+Performing over 170 shows in and around the Midwest yearly, he is currently working on breaking into new markets with his music and his high energy live show.
+With songs ranging in styles from pop to alternative to crossover country, Sinclair continues to grow in his writing and conquer critics with his passionate songs of following your dreams, all while having a blast.

-Experience an artist whose style is comparable to Keith Urban, Ryan Adams, Jake Owen, Dashboard Confessional, Ed Sheeran, Thompson Square, The Cadillac 3, etc.
+Experience an artist whose style is comparable to Jake Owen, Billy Strings, Dashboard Confessional, Ed Sheeran, Thompson Square, The Cadillac 3, etc.